 The way you communicate with your clients matters, and it’s important to do so in a way that’s efficient for both you and them.

 “We’re on our phones all the time having multiple conversations all at once.
 Why should an attorney be any different?”
 Stephen said.
 “If it’s an easily answered question, or a simple communication to respond to, there’s always time to send a quick text message.”

-In addition to text messages, Stephen also uses Clio Connect and other apps to connect with his clients.
+In addition to text messages, Stephen also uses the client portal and other apps to connect with his clients.
 “My question to my clients is always, ‘What’s the best way for me to communicate with you?’” he explained.
 “If they like Skype, my Skype’s open.”

 Note: Always use secure communication channels when interacting with clients.

 More generally, Stephen believes technology is incredibly important to make his law practice more efficient, and to serve his clients better.
 He uses Clio to manage his practice, and Clio Grow to help with client intake.